-We continue with a variant of Theorem~\ref{siegele} where we impose a bound on the logarithmic quotients of the largest and the smallest vector norm of a set of consecutive best approximations instead.
+We continue with a variant of Theorem~\ref{siegele} where we impose a bound on the logarithmic quotients of the largest by the smallest vector norm of a set of consecutive best approximations instead.

 \begin{theorem} Let $m,n,\Theta, (\underline{z}_{k})_{k\geq 1}$ as above and $\ell\geq 3$ and integer.
 Let $\sigma^{\prime}>1$ and $\tau^{\prime}\geq 1, \tau^{\ast}\geq 1$ be real numbers and $k$ be a large integer.
 Assume for $\sigma_{j},\tau_{j}$ defined in \eqref{eq:quan} we have